MetaSolutionsAB/entrystore.js/README.md

 Run `$ yarn build`

 The resulting build is located in `dist`.
+There will be two versions of the library, one for browser and one for node usage.

 # Latest Build